EmployeeIssues.comU.S. Employee Rights in Plain English

 Division of Energy Employees Occupational Illness Compensation (EEOICP)

-As part of the U.S. Department of Labor, it delivers benefits to eligible employees and former employees of the Department of Energy, its contractors and subcontractors or to certain survivors of such individuals, as provided in the Energy Employees Occupational Illness Compensation Program Act.
+Delivers benefits to eligible employees and former employees of the Department of Energy, its contractors and subcontractors or to certain survivors of such individuals, as provided in the Energy Employees Occupational Illness Compensation Program Act.
 Also delivers benefits to certain beneficiaries as provided in the Radiation Exposure Compensation Act.
-A government office under the Federal Office of Workers' Compensation Programs.
+A government office under the U.S. Department of Labor's Office of Workers' Compensation Programs (OWCP).

 Employee Benefits Security Administration (EBSA)

 The name of this government office is misleading.
-EBSA does not regulate all employee benefits, as its name implies.
-(Many benefits are voluntarily offered by employers to attract and retain employees, because few laws require employers to offer them.)
-But it does promote voluntary compliance and facilitates self-regulation for private retirement, health and welfare plans offered through employers.
+EBSA does not regulate all employee benefits as its name implies; but, it does promote voluntary compliance and facilitates self-regulation for private retirement, health and welfare plans offered through employers.
 It also enforces employee rights under related laws, such as the Employee Retirement Income Security Act of 1974 (ERISA).
 One of the many divisions of the U.S. Department of Labor.

 Employees' Compensation Appeals Board (ECAB)

 Under the Federal Employees' Compensation Act, this board decides cases on appeal from decisions of the Office of Workers' Compensation Programs (OWCP).
-(See Employment Standards Administration for information about the Office of Workers' Compensation Programs.)
 Offers research resources for the appeals process, board decisions, and employment and labor laws.
 Just one of the many government offices under the U.S. Department of Labor.

 Employment & Training Administration (ETA)

-Provides job training, employment, labor market information and income maintenance services, primarily through state and local workforce development systems.
+Provides job training, employment and unemployment insurance programs, labor market information, and income maintenance services primarily through state and local workforce development systems.
 Its government offices and programs are too numerous to list here.
-But, as examples, its Office of Job Corps administers the Job Corps, while its Bureau of Apprenticeship and Training oversees State Apprenticeship Councils.
+But, as examples, its Office of Job Corps administers the Job Corps, while its Bureau of Apprenticeship and Training oversees State Apprenticeship Councils and its Office of Unemployment Insurance administers state unemployment insurance programs.
 The ETA is a division of the U.S. Department of Labor.
-Consequently, it's sometimes abbreviated as DOLETA.
+Subsequently, it's sometimes abbreviated as DOLETA.

 Equal Employment Opportunity Commission (EEOC)

 The EEOC is the government office for researching employment discrimination on the basis of age, disability, national origin, race, religion, genetics or sex (gender), in violation of Federal discrimination laws.
-(Discrimination laws are also called equal employment opportunity or EEO laws.
-Some states call them fair employment practices or FEP laws.)
-The EEOC or its nearest state or regional field office is also the place to file a discrimination charge against an employer or its representatives.
+The EEOC or its nearest field office is the place to file a discrimination charge against an employer or its representatives, on your own or through your lawyer.
 See also Office of Disability Employment Policy.

 Mine Safety and Health Administration (MSHA)